yigongliu/PeerDeviceNet_RotateWithPeers/README.md

 	2.2. bind to PeerDeviceNet group service

-	The group service is named as: "com.xconns.peerdevicenet.GroupService" As normal, we bind/unbind to aidl group service during life-cycle callback methods:
+	The group service is named as: "com.xconns.peerdevicenet.GroupService".
+		As normal, we bind/unbind to aidl group service during life-cycle callback methods:

 		onCreate():